PedroS-Studies/Holigays_funding/README.md

 Content has been generated with Google Gemini Flash 2.0.

 JavaScript - not relevant for the purpose of this school project evaluation - has been generated with Microsoft Copilot.

+The Table of contents has been elaborated with MS Word, MS Excel, MS Notepad and MS Copilot.